ilkeraslan/repeatcard/README.md

-# FlashCards
+# Repeatcard

-An Android app to create and memorize FlashCards.
+An Android app to create and memorize Flashcards.
-Each FlashCard has an image, a title and an optional description which enables a user to practice via scrolling.
+Each Flashcard has an image, a title and an optional description which enables a user to practice via scrolling.

 ## User Stories